agnwinds/python/docs/sphinx/source/input/wind_models.rst

 .. todo::

-   Update paths as they move
+   Update paths as they move.
+Combine with :doc:`wind_models`?